jrroosevelt/VS2PCG/Card clarifications A-L.md

 # [Bucky Barnes](http://vs.tcgbrowser.com/images/cards/big/MCU4-001.jpg) / Winter Soldier
 *Set: Power & Reality*

 **The New Fist of Hydra** allows an enemy player to force Winter Soldier to stun a character on your side.
-When an enemy character pays for **Longing, Rusted, Furnace, Daybreak,** it can use one of it's
+When an enemy character pays for **Longing, Rusted, Furnace, Daybreak,** it can use one of its own "wild" Location(s).

+**Note:** Any enemy character can pay for and use **Longing, Rusted, Furnace, Daybreak,**but two characters can't work together to

 ^(Source: Rule insert)